 Larger plants such as trees may not be allowed on planes due to their size even if the TSA doesn’t prohibit them.

-I checked social media to find some more answers.
+I checked the TSA social media to find more info.

 Mike wanted to bring his 2.5″ x 2.5″ potted plant on a domestic flight in his hands because he had no packaging to secure the plant.

-And the TSA agent confirmed that plants are good to go through the security checkpoint without any problem.
+And the TSA agent confirmed that plants are good to go through the security checkpoint without any problem, however; he still need to confirm with the airline.

-It is better that you pack your plant wisely so it can fit under the seat in front of you, that way you can keep an eye on it during the flight.
+But it is better if you pack your plant wisely so it can fit under the seat in front of you, that way you can always keep an eye on it during the flight.

 Yes, most airlines allow traveling with plants on international flights, and they are threatened just like your normal carry-on or checked bag.